-Note N - Income Tax Considerations
+Note O - Income Tax Considerations

 The Society obtained a favorable tax determination letter setting forth its exemption under Section 501(c)(3) of the Internal Revenue Code.
 However, activities unrelated to the tax exemptions, such as publication advertising and non-qualified sponsorships, are subject to income taxation.
-During the years ended December 31, 2013 and 2012, the Society reported unrelated business income from advertising and non-qualified sponsorships.
-However, the Society incurred net operating losses from its unrelated business activities of approximately \$600 for each of the years ended December 31, 2013 and 2012.
-Accordingly, the Society has accumulated a net operating loss deduction totaling approximately \$1,200 through the year ended December 2013.
-The net operating loss deduction may be carried forward to offset future taxable income through the years ending December 31, 2033.
-Given the nature of the Society's unrelated business activities, management is unable to determine if or when the Society will benefit from the net operating loss deduction carryover.
+During the years ended December 31, 2014 and 2013, the Society reported unrelated business income of approximately \$-0- and \$1,500, respectively, from advertising and non-qualified sponsorships.
+However, the Society incurred net operating losses from its unrelated business activities of approximately \$600 for each of the years ended December 31, 2014 and 2013.
+Accordingly, the Society has accumulated a net operating loss deduction totaling approximately \$1,800 through the year ended December 2014.
+The net operating loss deduction may be carried forward to offset future taxable income through the years ending December 31, 2032 - 2034.
+Management is currently unable to determine if or when the Society will benefit from the net operating loss deduction carryovers.

-Note N - Income Tax Considerations - Continued
+Note O - Income Tax Considerations - Continued

-As such, any potential deferred tax asset was reserved by a valuation allowance as of December 31, 2013 and 2012.
-Furthermore, no significant income tax expense or benefit was recognized in the accompanying financial statements for the years ended December 31, 2013 and 2012.
+As such, any potential deferred tax asset was reserved by a valuation allowance as of December 31, 2014 and 2013.
+Furthermore, no significant income tax expense or benefit was recognized in the accompanying financial statements for the years ended December 31, 2014 and 2013.

 Although the Society has not received any notice of intent to examine its tax returns, the Society's tax returns remain subject to examination by tax authorities pursuant to various statutes of limitations.
 Management believes that the Society's tax returns through the year ended December 31, 2010 are no longer subject to examination.
 Management is also unaware of any significant uncertain tax positions that are more likely than not to be sustained should the Society's tax returns be subject to examination.
-As such, the Society did not incur or accrue any penalties and interest assessed by taxing authorities during the years ended December 31, 2013 and 2012.
+As such, the Society did not incur or accrue any penalties and interest assessed by taxing authorities during the years ended December 31, 2014 and 2013.